NeuroTinkerLab/synt-e-project/README.md

 # Synt-E: The Protocol for Talking to AIs 🚀

 Synt-E is a protocol and a command-line tool for translating natural language into efficient machine commands, designed for interaction with local LLMs (via Ollama).
-Instead of writing long sentences, you use a keyboard shortcut to compile requests on the fly into a dense format that the AI understands better, faster, and at a lower cost.
+Instead of writing long sentenc[...]

-This project is not just an experiment, but a **Power Tool** for developers and power users who want to optimize their AI workflow, and a prototype of a **Machine-to-Machine (M2M) communication protocol**.
+This project is not just an experiment, but a **Power Tool** for developers and power users who want to optimize their AI workflow, and a prototype of a **Machine-to-Machine (M2M) communication pro[...]

 ---